 The CO-OP team is also looking to become more consultative with clients.
 “CO-OP hopes to offer risk management professional services, which would have a fraud-consulting component,” says Pike.
 “That might include, for example, a detailed consultation with a client on a rule they are trying to write.
 We want to be here to help, by providing clients with the specific answers they need.”

 If CO-OP’s security roadmap has a “destination,” it is to end 2017 with significant advancements in fraud-fighting technology up and running, and new processes in place that enable CO-OP to work with clients and their members combat fraud more effectively.
 Fraud is an ongoing, never-ending challenge.
 Our response to it can be equally relentless.

 Get the full scoop on CO-OP’s security roadmap in a free recording of April’s FraudBuzz webinar, featuring CO-OP’s resident fraud expert John Buzzard, director of product development Michelle Thornton and news from our friends at Feedzai.

-The post Where Will CO-OP’s Security Roadmap Take Us in 2017? appeared first on Insight Vault.
+The original article Where Will CO-OP’s Security Roadmap Take Us in 2017? can be found on Insight Vault.